niekky/ESP32-Autonomous-car/README.md

 </p>

 ### VI/PID
 Proportional - Integral - Derivative is one of the most common control loop mechanisms.
-PID will output feedback from a setpoint and with that value, we will control servo in a way that our car moves automatically on line.
+PID will output feedback from a setpoint and with that value, we will control servo in a way that our car moves automatically on track.
 In this case, we use line sensor values as inputs.
-Our setpoint is a line sensor's value when the car is moving straight on line (which is around 4000).
+Our setpoint is a line sensor's value when the car is moving straight on track (which is around 4000).
 Once calculated, the outputs will be fed to servo and control the direction of a car.

 <p align="center">
   <img src="https://www.researchgate.net/profile/Sagar-Patel-47/publication/316709017/figure/fig1/AS:742091319681024@1553939766084/PID-Block-Diagram-PID-stands-for-Proportional-Integral-Derivative-control-A-PID.ppm" width="500" height="230">